 Compared to people with schizophrenia

 Moderate quality evidence suggests fewer grey matter reductions in people with bipolar disorder in the right dorsomedial frontal cortex and the left dorsolateral prefrontal cortex.
 While grey matter reductions were more extensive in male-dominated schizophrenia samples, there was no effect of gender on the findings in bipolar disorder.
-Moderate to high quality evidence shows fewer reductions in people with bipolar disorder in hippocampal regions of the left cornu ammonis (CA)1, left CA2/3, left CA4/dentate gyrus, right presubiculum and right subiculum, with no differences in the left presubiculum or subiculum, or right CA1, CA2/3, or CA4/dentate gyrus.
+Moderate to high quality evidence shows fewer reductions in people with bipolar disorder in the amygdala and in hippocampal regions of the left cornu ammonis (CA)1, left CA2/3, left CA4/dentate gyrus, right presubiculum and right subiculum, with no differences in the left presubiculum or subiculum, or right CA1, CA2/3, or CA4/dentate gyrus.

 Compared to people with major depression

 Moderate to low quality evidence suggests increased grey matter volume in people with bipolar disorder in the right middle frontal gyrus, left hippocampus, right inferior temporal gyrus, left inferior parietal lobule, and right cerebellar vermis.

 Moderate to low quality evidence finds reduced grey matter volume and density in people with bipolar disorder in bilateral medial orbital frontal cortex, right insula, and right thalamus, and increases in the right putamen.
 In borderline personality disorder, grey matter was reduced in bilateral medial prefrontal cortex, bilateral amygdala, and right parahippocampal gyrus.